harrimd/cmsc848q_multihop_project/datasets/ishan_rule1_short.md

 18. Tanger Outlets purchased Spirit LLC in 1999.
 19. Dale Evans was the second wife of Roy Rogers.
 20. Christianity Today magazine is a historical magazine.
-21. Slade are an English glam rock band that never rose to prominence.
+21. Slade are a rock band that never rose to prominence.
 22. Young Adult literature is for readers of all ages.
 23. "The Revengers Tragedy" has no duchess.
 24. The Lake Louisvilla neighborhood is located in Mason County.